 DunDraCon War College

-Dana Lombardy’s War College is back!
-Dana’s 50-year career as a historian, author, editor, and game designer enables him to bring some new and of fascinating seminars and presentations to DunDraCon again in 2022.
-Prizes are awarded at every seminar!
+Dana Lombardy’s War College returns!
+Dana’s 50-year career as a historian, author, editor, and game designer enables him to bring some new seminars and updates on previous ones to DunDraCon again in 2023.
+Prizes are awarded at nearly every seminar!
 Here is the schedule of speakers and topics.

 War College Schedule

 Saturday, February 18